Qualifications for Financial Aid

 If your tax filing status reported on the FAFSA reflects a filed tax return, and your awards are still conditional, you may have been selected for verification.
 The federal regulations governing aid require that Columbia University School of Nursing verify a portion of the student population to ensure the information reported on the FAFSA is accurate.
 If we determine that there are differences between the FAFSA information and the information we collect during our review, we are required to correct it.

 The Graduate Supplemental Financial Aid Form must be completed before you are able to receive a financial aid package.
-The form is available on NetPartner and will ask for your credit allocations for each term enrolled, if you are requesting student health insurance, and if you will be continuing into the DNP program after the MS. You will need to meet with your program director each year and review your program plan and credit allocations.
+The form is available on NetPartner and will ask for your credit allocations for each term enrolled, if you are requesting student health insurance.
+You will need to meet with your program director each year and review your program plan and credit allocations.